-While international shipping is making intensive efforts to demonstrate its environmental awareness, for example by introducing cleaner propulsion systems, it is creating negative headlines elsewhere.
-We encounter increasing reports on losses of large quantities of containers on the high seas as a result of severe storms and other extreme weather conditions.
+While international shipping is making intensive efforts to demonstrate its environmental awareness, for example, by introducing cleaner propulsion systems, it is creating negative headlines elsewhere.
+We encounter increasing reports on losses of large quantities of containers on the high seas due to severe storms and other extreme weather conditions.
 The World Shipping Council (WSC) recently released its 2020 update showing that, on average, 1,382 containers are lost at sea each year.
-The most spectacular example is the 2019-built Japanese 14,000 TEU freighter “ONE Apus” (IMO 9806079), which lost over 1,800 containers on Nov 30 2020 in the middle of the Pacific being en route from China to the US west coast.
+The most spectacular example is the 2019-built Japanese 14,000 TEU freighter “ONE Apus” (IMO 9806079), which lost over 1,800 containers on Nov 30, 2020, in the middle of the Pacific being en route from China to the US west coast.
 Initially, media reports stated that over 1,900 boxes were swept overboard by a storm.
-Some 64 dangerous goods containers were lost as well, alongside 54 with fireworks, eight with batteries, and two with liquid ethanol.
-On Dec 8 2020 the ship has arrived in Kobe, where the big clean-up and safety check-up has started.
+Some 64 dangerous goods containers were also lost, alongside 54 with fireworks, eight with batteries, and two with liquid ethanol.
+On Dec 8, 2020, the ship arrived in Kobe, where the big clean-up and safety check-up had started.

 Top 5 container ships with most freight loss

 The loss of large cargo due to difficult weather conditions occurs equally for all shipping companies.
 FleetMon.com has put together a Top 5 of the “biggest losers” of freight in the container shipping industry.